ee538/AutoGradingScript/README.md

 # AutoGradingScript
 AutoGradingScript for USC EE-538 version 0.2 on 1/19/2023.

+Please see the FAQ below part 2.
+The FAQ for students is [here](./FAQ/FAQ.md).

 ### 1. How to Use
 Take **Fall22_HW5** as the example: